yashsayhey/Food-Ordering-App/NOTES.md

 now, import React and ReactDOM from node_modules and alter the script tag with type = "module"

-npx parcel index.html -> generates dev build and put it in dist folder at local host 1234 -> he who access the local host 1234 can see the rendered page of that build npx parcel build index.html -> generates prod build (bundle, compress, minify, cache, tree shake and it's ready) and put it in dist folder at the remote server -> he who access the server can have a great UX.
+npx parcel index.html -> generates dev build and put it in dist folder at local host 1234 -> he who access the local host 1234 can see the rendered page of that build npx parcel build index.html -> generates prod build files (bundle, compress, minify, cache, tree shake and it's ready) and put it in dist folder at the remote server -> he who access the server can have a great UX.

 browsersList to be followed up.

+Episode: 3 (Babel, JSX)
+Making command scipt changes in package.json

+Babel (transpiler/JS compiler) converts JSX (more readable) to ES6 compatible JS languague JSX is HTML like language but not similar

+JSX -> React.createElement (JS object) -> rendered on browser as HTML element by ES6 engine

+React FC:
+A JS function that returns a piece of JSX (React Elements as an object) This FC is rendered.

+important - JSX expressions must have one parent element.

+So all in all, at the EOD, it's all JSX.
+Nest as many JSX inside JSX as you wish, just make sure that there's only one parent element in JSX and things are properly initialised first.